tfius/scaffold-eth/README.md

+# Resistance platform
+This project started as an adventure into scaffold-eth and extending NFTs with functionality that Swarm offers.
+Partially a

+hardhat config: polygon
+yarn generate
+yarn account (get address of deployer)
 # 🏗 scaffold-eth - Composable SVG NFT

-> Demonstration showing how SVG NFTs can be composed on top of each other.

 ## Prerequisites